varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 BimlFlex only uses the *Connection String* field to generate an associated Connection Manager in SSIS.
 The associated Connection Manager will be created in SSIS using the inputted *Connection String* but will not be used during any of the generated SSIS orchestration.

 > [!NOTE]
 > This guide only covers *Connection String* which is only used by SSIS orchestration.
-For details on configuring the values of a Connect String Secret see the ADF Connection String Example in [Linked Services](#linked-services-adf-only).
+For details on configuring the values of a Connection String Secret see the ADF Connection String Example in [Linked Services Section](#linked-services-adf-only).

 ### [SSIS Connection String](#tab/snowflake-connection-string-ssis)